- Study results (ELARIS UF-EXTEND) showed elagolix, in combination with add-back therapy, reduced heavy menstrual bleeding for up to 12 months

-− Data will be presented at an upcoming medical conference
+- Data from the pivotal studies will be presented at a medical conference later this year

-NORTH CHICAGO, Ill., March 13, 2018 /PRNewswire/ -- AbbVie (ABBV), a global research and development-based biopharmaceutical company, in cooperation with Neurocrine Biosciences, Inc. (NBIX), announced that the Phase 3 ELARIS UF-II study (M12-817) of elagolix met its primary endpoint.
-Results from the second of two pivotal Phase 3 studies demonstrated at month six that elagolix (300 mg twice daily), in combination with low-dose hormone (add-back) therapy (estradiol 1.0 mg / norethindrone acetate 0.5 mg), reduced heavy menstrual bleeding with 76.2 percent (p<0.001) of women with uterine fibroids achieving clinical response compared to placebo (10.1 percent), as measured by the alkaline hematin method.
-Clinical response was defined as menstrual blood loss volume of less than 80 mL during month six and a 50 percent or greater reduction in menstrual blood loss volume from baseline to month six.
-The study also met all ranked secondary endpoints (p<0.02) at month six.1
+NORTH CHICAGO, Ill., Aug.
+22, 2018 /PRNewswire/ -- AbbVie (ABBV), a research-based global biopharmaceutical company, in cooperation with Neurocrine Biosciences, Inc. (NBIX), announced that results from the Phase 3 ELARIS UF-EXTEND extension study (MI2-816) showed at month 12 that elagolix (300 mg twice daily), in combination with low-dose hormone (add-back) therapy (estradiol 1.0 mg / norethindrone acetate 0.5 mg), reduced heavy menstrual bleeding with 87.9 percent of women with uterine fibroids achieving clinical response.

-Uterine fibroids are the most common type of abnormal growth in a woman's pelvis and can affect up to 80 percent of women by age 50.2 Fibroids can be asymptomatic, but in approximately 25 percent of women3, fibroids can cause symptoms, such as heavy menstrual bleeding, painful periods, vaginal bleeding at times other than menstruation, and anemia.2 African American women are more likely to experience fibroids and do so at a younger age.4
+Uterine fibroids are the most common type of benign abnormal growth in a woman's pelvis.2 Most American women will develop fibroids at some point in their lives.2,5 Fibroids can be asymptomatic, but in approximately 25 percent of women,3 they can cause symptoms, such as heavy menstrual bleeding, painful periods, vaginal bleeding at times other than menstruation, and anemia.2 African American women are more likely to experience fibroids and do so at a younger age.4

 About Uterine Fibroids